We All Had Doctors' Papers: Chart history

-We All Had Doctors' Papers was released in October 1975, and first entered the British album charts on 1 November at number nine.
-It rose the following week to number three before topping the charts on 15 November 1975 replacing Jim Reeves' 40 Golden Greats.
-It only remained at number one for a single week, spending 17 weeks in total in the Top 40, dropping out of the chart on 17 January 1976.
-It was the first and only comedy album to reach the number one spot in the British charts.
+We All Had Doctors' Papers was released in October 1975, and first entered the UK albums chart on 1 November at number nine.
+It rose the following week to number three before topping the chart on 15 November 1975 replacing Jim Reeves' 40 Golden Greats.
+It remained at number one for a single week, spending 17 weeks in total in the Top 40, dropping out of the chart on 17 January 1976.
+It was the first and only comedy album to reach the number one spot in the UK chart.